Types of Trips

 The first time I traveled alone was on a trip to Ireland with a tour, and I had the best time!
 That experience is when I truly fell in love with travel, and I finished my trip with 40 amazing friends.

 Although tours can be great for so many reasons, there are some things you should take into consideration before deciding to take one:

 - They are fast-paced with packed itineraries, and only about 12 – 24 hours are spent in each city.

 - Drama can happen since you can't control who goes on the tour with you.

 - There is no flexibility.
 Tours have fixed itineraries, so you are stuck doing what they have planned.

 - Lack of free time.
 In each city, you generally get a couple of hours of free time.

-- Tours can be expensive because everything is included but many times it's much cheaper doing it on your own.
+- Tours can be expensive because everything is included.
+Many times it's much cheaper doing it on your own.

-- Every morning you have to lug your bag to and from the bus.
+- Every Morning and afternoon you have to lug your bag to and from the bus.